Online Communication Services: acceptable usage for school students

 - ensure that personal use is kept to a minimum and internet and online communication services is generally used for genuine curriculum and educational activities.
 Use of unauthorised programs and intentionally downloading unauthorised software, graphics or music that is not associated with learning, is not permitted.

-- never damage or disable computers, computer systems or networks of the NSW Department of Education and Training.
+- never damage or disable computers, computer systems or networks of the NSW Department of Education and Communities.

 - ensure that services are not used for unauthorised commercial activities, political lobbying, online gambling or any unlawful purpose.